Rafe/react-tetris/README.md

 ```
 A game has 7 types of Tetrimino: I, L, J, Z, S, O, T.
   show board that contains 20 * 10 Blocks.
-  show the current moving piece that is controlled by player.
+  show the current moving piece that is controlled by the player.
   show the future position where the current piece will drop
-  show the next piece, the piece that is hold
+  show the next piece, and the piece that is held
-  show the score, level and line
+  show the score, level, and line

-when game state is GAME_OVER or PAUSE
+when the game state is GAME_OVER or PAUSE
   press enter to start the game
-when game state is START
+when the game state is START
   for every tick (0.8 - (level - 1) * 0.007) ** (level - 1) second
-    the current piece move down
+    the current piece moves down

-  when piece move down
+  when the piece move down
     if the piece can move
-      move current piece one block down
+      move the current piece one block down
     if the piece is blocked
-      add the tick to current tick time of the piece
+      add the tick to the current tick time of the piece
       if tick time > 0.4 sec or total time > 4 sec
-        add the current piece to board
+        add the current piece to the board
-        clear the line that is full
+        clear the full line
-        add the line cleared to total lines
+        add the line cleared to the total lines
         add score by [40, 100, 300, 1200] for each line cleared
         add the level for every 20 lines cleared
         play the clear animation for 0.4 sec
-        create new current piece from next piece
+        create a new current piece from the next piece
-        create new next piece
+        create a new next piece
-  when piece move left
+  when the piece move left
     if the piece can move
-      move current piece one block left
+      move the current piece one block left
       reset current piece tick time
-  when piece move right
+  when the piece move right
     if the piece can move
-      move current piece one block right
+      move the current piece one block right
       reset current piece tick time
   when piece hold
-    if the hold piece exists
+    if the holding piece exists
-      switch the hold piece with current piece
+      switch the holding piece with the current piece
-      lock the piece hold until next current piece
+      lock the piece and hold until the next current piece
-    if the hold piece not exists
+    if the holding piece not exists
       put the current piece to hold
       create the new current piece
       create the new next piece
   when piece drop
-    move the piece to the bottom of board
+    move the piece to the bottom of the board
     play the shaken animation
-    add the current piece to board
+    add the current piece to the board
-    clear the line that is full
+    clear the full line
-    add the line cleared to total lines
+    add the line cleared to the total lines
     add score by [40, 100, 300, 1200] for each line cleared
     add the level for every 20 lines cleared
     play the clear animation for 0.4 sec
-    create new current piece from next piece
+    create a new current piece from the next piece
-    create new next piece
+    create a new next piece
   when piece rotate
-    move the current piece clockwise/counter clockwise by pivot
+    move the current piece clockwise/counterclockwise by pivot
     if the piece is blocked
       try to move one block down
       or try to move one block right
       or try to move one block left
-      or try to move two block up
+      or try to move two blocks up
       or cancel rotate
   when the current piece is blocked at the top
     save the game state to Game Over
   when the arrow key ArrowLeft, ArrowDown, ArrowRight is pressed
     overwrite original input
-    when key pressed repeat key after 0.15s in 0.05s interval
+    when the key pressed repeat the key after 0.15s in 0.05s interval
-    when key released, stop the repeat key
+    when the key released, stop the repeat key
 ```